Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 Your execution should be a little bit more precise if your back tension and shot sequence are carefully coordinated.

-Your confidence is at an all-time high because the focus of the game is not the aim but the technique and form.
+Your confidence is at an all-time high because the focus of the game isn’t the aim but the technique and form.

 As an archer, you eliminate the pressure of tight grip on the bow improving your arrow flight.